jd-anabi/functional-programming/recurence-relations.md

 [Back to main](https://jd-anabi.github.io/functional-programming/)

 # Reccurence Relations
-To understand functions in Haskell, it is necessary to understand reccurrence relations.
+To understand functions in Haskell, it is necessary to understand recurrence relations.
-Reccurence relations are functions that are defined in terms of themselves.
+Recurence relations are functions that are defined in terms of themselves.
 To understand this, we will do multiple examples.

 ## Examples